 Laurie is currently employed full-time with a public accounting firm in Southeastern Wisconsin where she lives with her husband, Kurt.

-Previously Mark held a number of public policy positions and served as a campaign consultant to a number of Illinois political candidates.
+Previously Mark held the Senior Advocacy Director for the American Heart Association working on public policy and also served as a campaign consultant to a number of Illinois political candidates.

 Mark lives in Oak Park with his wife Barbara and daughter Sophie.
 He is based in AHA’s Chicago office but spends relatively little time there as he frequently travels throughout the state.